-Two teams each from the six regions will advance to the National Finals, which will also be held virtually via an online videoconferencing platform.
+Two teams each from the six regions will advance to the National Finals.
 The teams with the highest total score and second highest total score in each region will advance.
 (See Scoring).
-Each team will be notified by Friday, February 12, 2021 of the times of their arguments at the National Finals.
+Qualifying teams will be notified the week of February 12, 2024, of the location and times of their arguments at the National Finals.

-The National Finals will be held online on Saturday, March 13, 2021 and will consist of two equally weighted rounds of arguments.
+The National Finals will be held in Washington, D.C. on Saturday, March 9, 2024, and will consist of two equally weighted rounds of arguments.
 Each team will argue twice, once as Appellant and once as Appellee.